xrdocs/asr9k/_tutorials/troubleshoot-slow-bgp-convergence-due-to-rpl.md

 BGP Convergence time consists of a number of factors.
 One of them is the time to process ingress or egress BGP updates by configured route policies.
 There are multiple ways to write a route policy to do a specific task.
 An optimal way helps to improve BGP convergence, minimize potential traffic drops, and avoid temporary routing loops.
 Cisco IOSÂ® XR includes a profiling tool which measures time spent by specific route policy in order to estimate its processing time.

 Tests were realized in October 2021 using IOS-XR 6.7.3.
 Hardware used was ASR 9000.
-Actual performance depends on multiple factors (size of route policy, regular expression pattern, amount of prefixes which go through route policy).
+Actual performance depends on multiple factors (size and way of writing of a route policy, regular expression patterns, amount of prefixes which go through the route policy, etc.)
 {: .notice--warning}

 # Problem